-Application Fees: See also the Multifamily Financing Program Parameters and Fees on the CHFA CHFA Financing: For-profit applicants: \$2,500 Not-for profit applicants \$1,250 LIHTC: Non-refundable fee to be paid at submission of either a 4% or 9% Low-Income Housing Tax Credit (LIHTC) application For-profit applicants: \$1,000 For-profit applicants (<20 units): \$500 Not-for profit applicants \$250 Cost Certifications Please refer to the CHFA Cos t Certification Preparation Guideline and l Workbook Debt Service Coverage Ratio 1.15 standard for all amortizing and payable debt, but may be adjusted depending on market conditions, operations or public policy considerations Developer Allowance/Fee Up to 15.0% of TDC on a sliding scale; for more information please see the CHFA Procedures General Contractor Overhead & Profit and General Requirements Overhead should not exceed 2%, Profit should not exceed 6% (Divisions 2 through 16), and General Requirements should not to exceed 6%.
-Cumulative total of all three not to exceed 14% Interest Rates and Fees See the Multifamily Financing Program Parameters and Fees on the CHFA website Loan Term Up to 40 years, fully amortizing (terms may vary depending on the product) Loan-To-Value (LTV) The LTV may not exceed 90% LTV for CHFA's permanent loan; LTV may exceed 90% during construction.
+Application Fees: See also the Multifamily F inancing Program Parameters and Fe es on the CHFA website CHFA Financing: For-profit applicants: \$2,500 Not-for profit applicants \$1,250 LIHTC: Non-refundable fee to be paid at submission of either a 4% or 9% Low-Income Housing Tax Credit (LIHTC) application For-profit applicants: \$1,000 For-profit applicants (<20 units): \$500 Not-for profit applicants \$250 Cost Certifications Please refer to the CHFA Cost Certification Preparation Guideline and Workbook Debt Service Coverage Ratio 1.15 standard for all amortizing and payable debt, but may be adjusted depending on market conditions, operations or public policy considerations Developer Allowance/Fee Up to 15.0% of TDC on a sliding scale; for more information please see the CHFA Procedures General Contractor Overhead & Profit and General Requirements Overhead should not exceed 2%, Profit should not exceed 6% (Divisions 2 through 16), and General Requirements should not to exceed 6%.
+Cumulative total of all three not to exceed 14% Interest Rates and Fees See the Multifamily Financing Program Parameters and Fees on the CHFA website Loan Term Up to 40 years, fully amortizi ng (terms may vary depending on the pro- oduct) Loan-To-Value (LTV) The LTV may not exceed 90% LTV for CHFA's permanent loan; LTV may exceed 90% during construction.
 Market Study and Appraisal Contracted by CHFA but paid for by the applicant in advance; these expenses are reimbursable in the development budget.
 Operating Reserves Cash deposit of up to 6 months of scheduled debt service and 6 months of estimated annual operating expenses inclusive of replacement reserves and real estate taxes.
-Additional funds may be required by CHFA to maintain 1.15 debt service coverage ratio for a minimum of 15 years or in an amount and term to be determined by CHFA Other Fees and Reimbursable Expenses Environmental review, construction observation, and CHFA third-party legal fees are all the responsibility of the mortgagor/applicant; these expenses are reimbursable in the development budget.
+Additional funds may be required by CHFA to maintain 1.15 debt service coverage ratio for a minimum of 15 years or in an amount and term to be determined by CHFA Other Fees and Reimbursable uction observation, and CHFA third-part Expenses responsibility of the mortgagor/applicant; these expenses are reimbursable in the development budget.
 Resident Engagement For occupied developments, a minimum of two (2) documented resident engagement sessions are required.
-Tenant Relocation For occupied developments, tenant relocation services for residents must be provided for substantial rehabilitation transactions and are recommended for moderate rehabilitation transactions.
-These relocation services must be provided by an approved and qualified third-party consultant, unless otherwise approved.
-Per Unit Operating Expense Range Guideline: Proforma Stabilized Year for future stabilized years and Taxes be escalated by 3% compounded annuall in all cases Excludes Replacement Rese 101 units or more \$7,000-\$10,000 per unit per y 31 - 100 units \$7,500-\$10,500 per unit per y 30 units or less \$8,000-\$11,000 per unit per y .
-11. 4.41.
-9 application will contain per ur be compelling reasons to subr nt will ensure that the operating proform nit expenses that fall within the ranges pro nit operating expenses that fall outside the written justification as part of its application ovided above.
-Should there he range, the applicant is Proforma Trending Assumptions: Typically Income: 2%; Expenses and Taxes: 3%
+Tenant Relocation substantial rehabilitation trans enant relocation services for residents m sactions and are recommended for moder a services must be provided by an approvise wise approved. rate rehabilitation Per Unit Operating Expense Range Guideline: Proforma Stabilized Year for future stabilized years and Taxes be escalated by 3% compounded annuall in all cases Excludes Replacement Rese 101 units or more \$5,500-\$8,500 per unit per ye 31 - 100 units \$6,000-\$9,000 per unit per ye 30 units or less \$6,000-\$9,000 per unit per ye Supportive Housing application will contain per un be compelling reasons to subm year nt will ensure that the operating proform nit expenses that fall within the ranges pro- nit operating expenses that fall outside th written justification as part of its applica ovided above.
+Should there ne range, the applicant is Proforma Trending Assumptions: Typically Income: 2%; Expenses and Taxes: 3%